ds5110/git-intro/README.md

 git push origin main
 ```

-Add a `.gitignore` file to keep things from getting pushed to main.
+Add a `.gitignore` file to keep things from getting pushed to github.

 ### Reproducibility